The association in short...

 - the compilation of the annual short film catalogue "German Short Films"

 - the organisation of the Short.Film.Tour. - The German Short Film Award.
 In Cinemas.

 - the support of media education at schools

 The AG Kurzfilm is a contact for politics and film industry as well as a service centre for makers of short films, film festivals and cinemas.

 ...and a little more extensive

-The association’s mission is to improve the public awareness of German short films.
-Thus, it acts not only as a contact source for political bodies and the film industry, but also as a service centre for short film makers, producers, festivals and cinemas.
-Since 2004, the association has been a partner of the national promotion organisation German Films and has also held a seat on the administrative council of Germany’s main federal film funding body FFA.
+The film policy lobbying activities conducted by the association are intended to improve the conditions for short films in regard to their production, exploitation and sales, as well as to enhance the position of short films within the film industry.
+Since 2004, the association has been a partner of the national promotion organisation German Films and has held a seat on the administrative council of Germany’s main federal film funding body FFA.
 These positions facilitate the lobbying for improvements in the general conditions for statutory funding of short film production, screening, distribution and sales.

-Another integral element of the federal association’s work is the promotion of German short films, both on a national and international level.
-Its range of activities includes the annual publication of the German Short Films catalogue, which introduces a representative selection of 100 German short films produced over the previous twelve months.
-This catalogue is supplemented by various preview DVD editions to support the association’s participation in international film festivals and markets, such as in Clermont-Ferrand, Berlin, Cannes and Annecy, as well as a streaming service of more than 400 short films integrated into the online version of the catalogue addressing mainly curators, festival programmers and media educators.
+The second vital element of the federal association’s work concerns the promotion of German short films both nationally and internationally.
+Its range of marketing activities includes the annual publication of the German Short Films catalogue, which provides a representative selection of 100 recent German short films.
+In addition to the catalogue, various preview DVD editions support the association’s presence at international film festivals and the markets in Clermont-Ferrand, Berlin, Cannes and Annecy, as well as at national film fairs and conferences.
+A further service consists of an internet catalogue with over 500 short films for viewing online, intended for curators, festival programmers and media educators.